Free Auto Insurance Comparison

 The good news?
 Through this complete guide to teen driver safety, parents have a resource.
 In covering everything from crash statistics, to important risk factors, and to tips, parents will walk away with a greater understanding of how to help new drivers overcome challenges and stress.

-This guide will also reveal the best cars for novice drivers, as well as tips on how parents can save on car insurance premiums.
+This guide will also reveal the best cars for novice drivers, as well as ways for families to reduce auto insurance rates.
 In fact, you can begin shopping rates for your teen now by entering your zip code into our free car insurance comparison tool.

 Bottom line?
 Your roadmap to a safer and well-informed teenage driver starts now.